 It is a glossy, sultry, period piece with literary heritage.
 But was it made for lesbians?
 And should lesbians even bother watching it?

-Here, I give my overview of Carol.'Carol' is a glossy, sultry, period piece with literary heritage.
+Here, I give my overview of Carol and decide if it is suitable viewing for me: a lesbian.'Carol' is a glossy, sultry, period piece with literary heritage.
 But was it made for lesbians?
 And should lesbians even bother watching it?
 Click To Tweet

 Cast And Crew: